-It was the late sixties, those days that were still pre-feminist for me.
+EXCERPT: “It was the late sixties, those days that were still pre-feminist for me.
 I didn’t question the fact that male journalists with less experience than I were getting the political assignments that were my real interest.”

 Gloria Steinem is a writer and activist who has been involved in feminist and other social justice issues for over fifty years.
-A major figure in the launch of the women’s movement in the 1960s, she is one of the few to span generations and cultures with such newer U.S. feminist groups as the 3rd Wave and Choice USA, as well as international human rights/women’s rights groups including Equality Now.
+A major figure in the launch of the women’s movement in the 1960s, she is one of the few to span generations and cultures with such newer U.S. feminist groups as the 3rd Wave and Choice USA, and international human rights/women’s rights groups including Equality Now.
 Steinem is the co-founder of New York Magazine and Ms. Magazine, and author of such touchstone books as Outrageous Acts and Everyday Rebellions; Revolution from Within, and Moving Beyond Words, among other influential writing.